jdjwelsch/smart-led/README.md

 3) You should now be ready to control your LED strip with the web interface.

 ## Set up LED Strip and WiFi Controller
+This section consists of two parts: Assembling the electronic parts and preparing the .ino file for the controller software.

 ### Soldering together LED Strip and ESP8266
+This part is not finished yet
    TODO:
    - list of parts needed
    - circuit diagram